 Sharing My Struggle:

-When I first started my blog a few years ago, I wasn’t ready to share my story or my struggles.
+When I first started my blog several years ago, I wasn’t ready to share my story or my struggles.
 I wasn’t stable on my own feet or secure in my own truth.
 I was also VERY embarrassed and ashamed at how far my life had veered ‘off the rails’.

 As I have gotten stronger and more resilient, sharing my struggles and my journey back to wellness has become my mission.
 Life doesn’t have to be a series of stressful or exhausted moments.